mantidproject/mantid/docs/source/tutorials/python_in_mantid/plotting/03_instrument_view.rst

 Instrument View Control
 =======================

-#The MantidPlot instrument window viewing the GEM instrument

 * When a workspace is loaded for a particular instrument, a virtual geometry is also created.
-The instrument view window within MantidPlot uses 3D rendering to visualize this geometry.
+The instrument view window within Mantid uses 3D rendering to visualize this geometry.

 * Various aspects of this window are controllable from a Python script.
 This functionality is most useful for performing a set of operations before raising the window.